abdelrahman167565/AbdelrahmanAmer/README.md

 #### I am a Junior software developer with experience in Java, OOP, Oracle ADF, Flutter ,design patterns and web design.
 Effective communicator with proficiency in English. seeking to pursue an opportunity with a growing organization that will utilize and enhance my knowledge in software development, and that will provide me with essential growth opportunities.

-Skills: Java, ADF, Design patterns, Agile, Algorithms, Data Structures , SQL , Problem Solving, , Mongo Db, OOP, HTML, CSS.
+Skills: Java,C++,C#, ADF, Design patterns, Agile, Algorithms, Data Structures , SQL , Problem Solving, , Mongo Db, OOP, HTML, CSS.

 - 🔭 I’m currently working on ADF developing in Ithmaar integrated solutions
 - 🌱 I’m currently learning Flutter